-A peer review team of nationally recognized experts in the field of criticality safety and operations and the members of the assessment team reviewed and commented on the assessment Appendix B. Peer Review and program.
-Assessment Team Members Biographical summarizes the technical Summaries. qualifications of each team member.
+A peer review team of nationally recognized experts in the field of criticality safety and operations and the members of the assessment team reviewed and commented on the assessment program.
+Appendix B, Peer Review and Assessment Team Members Biographical Summaries, summarizes the technical qualifications of each team member.
 The peer review team helped develop the performance objectives, review criteria and approach.
-The peer review team members are listed in the box on the preceeding page.

-Additional attendees at the Peer Review meeting included
+Additional attendees a the Peer Review meeting included